 3. Construction of this Act to be subject to awards, orders, or agreements, made under Industrial Relations Act 1979

-Unless it is otherwise expressly provided in this Act, any provision of an award, order, or industrial agreement made under the Industrial Relations Act 1979 or an employer-employee agreement under Part VID of the Industrial Relations Act 1979, prevails over any provision of or under this Act, to the extent of any inconsistency therewith.
+(1) Unless it is otherwise expressly provided in this Act, any provision of an award, order, or industrial agreement made under the Industrial Relations Act 1979 or an employer-employee agreement under Part VID of the Industrial Relations Act 1979 (an industrial instrument) prevails over a provision of or under this Act to the extent of any inconsistency with the industrial instrument.

+(2) A provision of an industrial instrument relating to public holidays applies to Easter Sunday regardless of whether the instrument makes reference to Easter Sunday.

+(3) However, a provision of an industrial instrument is of no effect to the extent that it substitutes another day for the Easter Sunday public holiday solely because Easter Sunday falls on a weekend.

 [Section 3 amended: No. 71 of 1987 s.
 4; No. 13 of 1993 s.
 103; No. 20 of 2002 s.
-24; amended: Gazette 15 Aug 2003 p.
-3690.]
+24; Gazette 15 Aug 2003 p.
+3690; No. 30 of 2021 s.
+123.]

 [4.
 Omitted under the Reprints Act 1984 s.
 7(4)(f).]